proglang/jgs/README.md

 6. The Eclipse projects [TaintTracking] and [Testcases] from this repository

 ### Setup the Project TaintTracking in Eclipse
-- import [TaintTracking] into Eclipse
+- Import [TaintTracking] into Eclipse
 - Add polyglott.jar, jasminclasses-2.5.0.jar, sootclasses - 2.5.0.jar and ant.jar es external jar in the project's build path.
 - Add "classes" folder of the soot project as external classes to the build path.
-- use Java 1.7 JRE
+- Use Java 1.7 JRE

-### Setup the Project TestCases in Eclipse
+### Setup the Project TestCases in Eclipse (This project contains the JUnit test for ... `TODO`)
-- import [TestCases] into Eclipse
+- Import [TestCases] into Eclipse
 - [TaintTracking] needs to be on the build path of [TestCases]

 .